jmbrule/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 ---

 # 2 OpenC2 Language Binding
 This section defines the set of ACTIONS, TARGETS, SPECIFIERS, and ARGS that are meaningful in the context of an SLPF.
 This section also describes the format of the response frame's status and results field.
-This section organized into three major subsections; Command Components, Response Components and Commands.
+This section is organized into three major subsections; Command Components, Response Components and Commands.

 ## 2.1 OpenC2 Command Components
 The components of an OpenC2 command include ACTIONS, TARGETS, ACTUATORS and associated ARGS and SPECIFIERS.
 Appropriate aggregation of the components will define a command-body that is meaningful in the context of an SLPF.